Sprouts Farmers Market (NASDAQ:SFM) Updates Q1 Earnings Guidance

 Sprouts Farmers Market (NASDAQ:SFM – Get Rating) issued an update on its first quarter earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $0.69-0.73 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.67.
 Sprouts Farmers Market also updated its FY 2022 guidance to $2.140-$2.240 EPS.

-Sprouts Farmers Market (NASDAQ:SFM – Get Rating) last issued its quarterly earnings data on Thursday, February 24th.
-The company reported $0.32 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.30 by $0.02.
+Sprouts Farmers Market (NASDAQ:SFM – Get Rating) last announced its quarterly earnings results on Thursday, February 24th.
+The company reported $0.32 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.30 by $0.02.
+The business had revenue of $1.49 billion during the quarter, compared to analyst estimates of $1.47 billion.
 Sprouts Farmers Market had a return on equity of 29.50% and a net margin of 4.45%.
-The business had revenue of $1.49 billion for the quarter, compared to the consensus estimate of $1.47 billion.
-During the same period last year, the business earned $0.59 EPS.
-The firm’s revenue was down 6.8% compared to the same quarter last year.
+The firm’s revenue was down 6.8% on a year-over-year basis.
+During the same period in the previous year, the company earned $0.59 EPS.
 On average, equities research analysts expect that Sprouts Farmers Market will post 2.07 EPS for the current fiscal year.

-Large investors have recently made changes to their positions in the company.
-MML Investors Services LLC acquired a new stake in shares of Sprouts Farmers Market during the 4th quarter worth approximately $240,000.
-JustInvest LLC acquired a new stake in shares of Sprouts Farmers Market during the 4th quarter worth approximately $264,000.
-Qtron Investments LLC acquired a new stake in Sprouts Farmers Market in the 4th quarter valued at $521,000.
-Stifel Financial Corp boosted its stake in Sprouts Farmers Market by 45.5% in the 4th quarter.
-Stifel Financial Corp now owns 30,954 shares of the company’s stock valued at $919,000 after buying an additional 9,677 shares in the last quarter.
-Finally, Marshall Wace LLP boosted its stake in Sprouts Farmers Market by 559.2% in the 4th quarter.
-Marshall Wace LLP now owns 86,512 shares of the company’s stock valued at $2,567,000 after buying an additional 73,389 shares in the last quarter.
+Hedge funds and other institutional investors have recently modified their holdings of the business.
+BlackRock Inc. increased its position in Sprouts Farmers Market by 1.4% in the 4th quarter.
+BlackRock Inc. now owns 13,853,199 shares of the company’s stock worth $411,162,000 after buying an additional 192,465 shares during the period.
+Wells Fargo & Company MN increased its position in Sprouts Farmers Market by 2.9% in the 4th quarter.
+Wells Fargo & Company MN now owns 454,407 shares of the company’s stock worth $13,486,000 after buying an additional 12,666 shares during the period.
+Barclays PLC increased its position in Sprouts Farmers Market by 18.6% in the 4th quarter.
+Barclays PLC now owns 271,296 shares of the company’s stock worth $8,053,000 after buying an additional 42,533 shares during the period.
+Sei Investments Co. grew its holdings in shares of Sprouts Farmers Market by 28.7% during the 4th quarter.
+Sei Investments Co. now owns 211,291 shares of the company’s stock worth $6,270,000 after purchasing an additional 47,106 shares in the last quarter.
+Finally, Public Employees Retirement System of Ohio grew its holdings in shares of Sprouts Farmers Market by 41.5% during the 4th quarter.
+Public Employees Retirement System of Ohio now owns 92,354 shares of the company’s stock worth $2,741,000 after purchasing an additional 27,076 shares in the last quarter.
 96.55% of the stock is currently owned by institutional investors.

 About Sprouts Farmers Market (Get Rating)